jcalven/flutter_serper/README.md

 ## Features

-- Strongly-typed query and response models using Freezed
+- Strongly-typed query and response models
 - Type-safe responses for all API endpoints that match the Serper API schema
 - Support for all Serper API endpoints:
   - Google Search